 In the event of a court-issued subpoena, or a request by Child Protective Services, your child's file will be released without your permission.
-We will notify you when the file has been released.

 Weapons Policy

 While the Ohio Revised Code allows for concealed carry weapons with a concealed handgun license, Ohio child care licensing regulations allow the owners of licensed facilities to prohibit the carrying of concealed weapons in agency facilities.